ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

 Creates a License Prep table for representing generated licenses and associated metadata for shared dimension and references in facts.

 The grain of the table is license_id.

 {% enddocs %}

+{% docs prep_usage_self_managed_seat_link %}

+This prep table contains Seat Link data at a daily grain for downstream aggregation and summarization.

+Self-managed EE instances send [Seat Link](https://docs.gitlab.com/ee/subscriptions/self_managed/#seat-link) usage data to [CustomerDot](https://gitlab.com/gitlab-org/customers-gitlab-com) on a daily basis.
+This information includes a count of active users and a maximum count of users historically in order to assist the [true up process](https://docs.gitlab.com/ee/subscriptions/self_managed/#users-over-license).
+Additional details can be found in [this doc](https://gitlab.com/gitlab-org/customers-gitlab-com/-/blob/staging/doc/reconciliations.md).

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

+{% enddocs %}